Gluten Free Cream Puffs

 • Toppings: Top your gluten-free cream puffs with Chocolate Glaze, chocolate ganache, or caramel sauce.

 • Whipped Cream: Instead of vanilla pastry cream, you can fill these with whipped cream.
+Check out my Gluten Free Strawberry Cake for how to make it.
 You can also fold whipped cream into your pastry cream to create a lighter version called crème légère.

 • Gluten-Free Profiteroles: Fill your cream puff pastry with a scoop of vanilla ice cream and drizzle them with chocolate.
 Or, try a homemade flavor!
 We love our No-Churn Cookies and Cream Ice Cream